-- The donor creates an irrevocable trust designed to permit an individual to transfer the appreciation of assets in the IDGT with minimal federal gift tax consequences (through the use of a promissory note back to the grantor). - A donor can establish a trust and the donor or his or her spouse can intentionally retain certain powers with respect to the trust which cause the donor to be treated as the owner of the trust property for federal income tax but not estate or gift tax purposes.
-By paying taxes on trust income, the donor, in effect, makes additional transfers to the beneficiaries of the trust, which are not subject to federal gift tax. - The donor can sell assets to the trust in exchange for the trust's interest-bearing promissory note.
+- The donor creates an irrevocable trust designed to permit an individual to transfer the appreciation of assets in the IDGT with minimal gift tax consequences (through the use of a promissory note back to the grantor). - A donor can establish a trust and the donor or his or her spouse can intentionally retain certain powers with respect to the trust which cause the donor to be treated as the owner of the trust property for income tax but not estate or gift tax purposes.
+By paying taxes on trust income, the donor, in effect, makes additional transfers to the beneficiaries of the trust, which are not subject to gift tax. - The donor can sell assets to the trust in exchange for the trust's interest-bearing promissory note.
 The interest rate will be based on IRS published rates and is often less than the rate used in GRATs.
 The note may provide for level payments of principal and interest, be self-amortizing or bear interest only with a balloon payment of principal.
-No gain or loss is recognized by the donor on the sale to the trust and the repayment of the promissory note has no federal income tax consequences to the donor or the trust, because the donor is treated as the owner of the trust for federal income tax purposes. - The trust should be funded prior to the sale in order to protect it against possible estate tax inclusion.
-Most commentators suggest that the "seed gift" be at least 10% of the principal amount of the promissory note (but donors should receive individualized tax advice from their tax advisors).
-The transfer of property to the trust can be made utilizing both the federal gift tax annual exclusion (if the trust is structured properly) or the federal gift tax exemption amount, any additional gifts (other than annual exclusion gifts) are fully taxable.
-The IDGT can be effective for gifts to grandchildren and other remote descendants if the federal GST exemption is properly allocated to the trust.
+No gain or loss is recognized by the donor on the sale to the trust and the repayment of the promissory note has no income tax consequences to the donor or the trust, because the donor is treated as the owner of the trust for income tax purposes. - The trust should be funded prior to the sale in order to protect it against possible estate tax inclusion.
+Most commentators suggest that the "seed gift" be at least 10% of the principal amount of the promissory note.
+The transfer of property to the trust can be made utilizing both the gift tax annual exclusion (if the trust is structured properly), or the gift tax exemption amount.
+Once gifts exceed the gift tax exemption amount, any additional gifts (other than annual exclusion gifts) are fully taxable.
+The IDGT can be effective for gifts to grandchildren and other remote descendants if GST is properly allocated to the trust.